Anbarivu

-Anbarivu (Note: Also a portmanteau of the names Anbu and Arivu.) is a 2022 Indian Tamil-language family drama film written and directed by Aswin Raam in his directorial debut and produced by Sathya Jyothi Films.
-The film stars Hiphop Tamizha Adhi in his first dual role, Kashmira Pardeshi, and Shivani Rajashekar, with Napoleon, Vidharth, Sai Kumar, Asha Sharath, and Arjai in supporting roles.
+Anbarivu (Note: Also a portmanteau of the names Anbu and Arivu.) is a 2022 Indian Tamil-language action drama film written and directed by Aswin Raam in his directorial debut and produced by Sathya Jyothi Films.
+The film stars Adhi of Hiphop Tamizha in his first dual role, Kashmira Pardeshi, and Shivani Rajashekar, with Napoleon, Vidharth, Sai Kumar, Asha Sharath, and Arjai in supporting roles.
 The film's music and the score is composed by Hiphop Tamizha with cinematography handled by Madhesh Manickam and editing done by Pradeep E. Ragav.
 The film was released via Disney+ Hotstar on 7 January 2022.

 Plot

 As MLA Pasupathy rides through Arasapuram, a village in Madurai, he narrates his story.

 Pasupathy used to work as a servant for Muniyandi, the main village head of Arasapuram.
 At the same time, his best friend Prakasham, from the opposite village of Aandiyaapuram, falls in love with Muniyandi's daughter, Lakshmi, and they secretly get married.
 Muniyandi gets angry with Prakasham, but a councillor and Muniyandi's friend, Jayaprakasam, resolves the problem.
 Eventually, Lakshmi gets pregnant and gives birth to two twin sons, Anbazhagan and Arivazhagan.
-Pasupathy is enraged at Prakasham receiving the MLA post since we worked hard, so he thinks of a devious plan to cause a family feud between Prakasham and Muniyandi.
+Pasupathy is enraged at Prakasham receiving the MLA post since he worked hard, so he thinks of a devious plan to cause a family feud between Prakasham and Muniyandi.
 Eventually, Pasupathy convinces Prakasham to leave the town, but Jayaprakasam finds out about Pasupathy's plan but Pasupathy slits his throat, killing him.
 The family feud turns into a dispute between the two neighbouring villages, and Muniyandi asks Lakshmi to vow to live only with him and her firstborn.
 Pasupathy eventually becomes an MLA.

 In the present, twenty-four years later, Muniyandi lives with Lakshmi and his grown-up grandson Anbu, while Arivu lives with his father and best friend Yazhini in Canada.
 Anbu gets into unnecessary fights, but he loves his mother and grandfather.
 He hates his father.
 Arivu and his father have a strong bond.
 The district collector wants to organise a chariot festival to unite the two villages, but this causes a disagreement between Muniyandi and the Aandiyaapuram people, especially Singaram.
 Anbu gets angry at his mother for her past mistakes.
 Concurrently, Singaram decides to burn the chariot, but Anbu foils him, and Muniyandi slaps Pasupathy when he says that the law should do its duty.
 Arivu gets angry at his father after being shamed and shown pictures of Anbu, and his father explains why he broke up with his family.
 Arivu decides to fly to Madurai to meet his family.